nyu-mll/quality/README.md

 ### Test set

 The annotations for questions in the test set will not be released.
-We are currently working on a leaderboard.
-Stay tuned for an update by early January!
+[The leaderboard](https://nyu-mll.github.io/quality/) is up.
+Please submit!

 ## Code